-Prof. Dr. Claudia Czado
+Prof. Claudia Czado, Ph.D.

 Academic Career and Research Areas

-After studying in Göttingen, Prof. Czado received her doctorate from Cornell University in 1989.
+After studying in Göttingen, Prof. Czado received her doctorate from Cornell University in the field of Operations Research and Industrial Engineering in 1989.
 She then became assistant professor and, in 1995, associate professor at York University, Toronto.
-In 1998, she joined TUM.
-Prof. Czado has been published over 75 times.
-She is the co-founder/coordinator of the “WomenForMathScience” young scientists program and since 1998 has held the position of (acting) women’s representative for the department.
+In 1998, she was appointed to a professorship position in Applied Mathematical Statistics at TUM.
+She is the co-founder/coordinator of the “Global Challenges for Women in Math Science” young scientists program at TUM and since 1998 has held the position of (acting) women’s representative for the department.

 - Fulbright Travel Grant for Senior Scientists (2001)

-- Mathematica Sciences Institute Fellowship, Cornell University (1986)
+- Mathematical Sciences Institute Fellowship, Cornell University (1986 - 1987)

-Aas K, Czado C, Frigessi A, Bakken H: “Pair-copula constructions of multiple dependence“.
-Insurance, Mathematics and Economics.
-2009; 44(2):182-198Abstract
+Aas K, Czado C, Frigessi A and Bakken H: “Pair-copula constructions of multiple dependence“.
+Insurance: Mathematics and Economics, 2009, 44(2):182–198.Abstract